daoxusheng/mmsys24gc-bitedance/README.md

 Please note that the code does not meet the standards required for real-world production use, and you should consider this a warning.
 We do not guarantee or accept responsibility for any potential, indirect, special, incidental, or consequential damages arising from the use of this repository.

-If you find our work useful or have any issues, please cite our paper.
-You can contact me at daoxushen[at]gmail.com.
+If you have any issues, PR is welcomed and you may also contact me at daoxushen[at]gmail.com.

+If you find our work useful, please cite our paper as a reference.

 ## Cite